 Besides these numerous instances of feminine imagery for God, one of the names for God is well known to be feminine - El Shaddai.
 This name is regularly translated as "God Almighty", but this is the result of the Hebrew name being translated into the Greek word "pantokrator" (all powerful) in the Septuagint before being translated to English.
 The name comes from "shaddah", which means "to pour out", and both the "Theological Dictionary of the Old Testament" and the "New International Dictionary of Old Testament Theology and Exegesis" suggest that "shaddai" comes from the word for "breast" or "mountain".
 Additionally, the word שד shad means "breast".
 Thus, it has been suggested that a translation of this name would be "the Breasted One" or "the Breasty One".

-make you [Abraham] exceedingly fruitful."
+The contextual use of this name seems to support such a theory, as most often it is used in close conjunction with fertility language.
+For example, Genesis 17:1-6 uses this name, and God then declares that She will "make you [Abraham] exceedingly fruitful."
 Genesis 28:3 also uses this theme, and says: "May El Shaddai bless you and make you fruitful and numerous."
 The theme is continued in Gen. 35:11, where El Shaddai commands Jacob to "be fruitful and multiply."
 Additional occurrences of this usage with the theme of fertility include Gen. 48:3-4, Gen. 49:25 (which notably states that God will bless the sons of Jacob with "blessings of the breast and of the womb"), and Ruth 1:20-21 (where Naomi declares that El Shaddai has deprived her of fertility).
+Additionally, as Amy Jill-Levine and Douglas McKnight point out in "The Meaning of the Bible":

 [T]he Spirit is grammatically feminine in Hebrew and Aramaic, although grammatically neuter in Greek.

 I also find it quite interesting that the Hebrew word racham - which can mean "compassion" or "womb" - is used quite often to speak of God's compassion or mercy (see here).
 Jesus uses a Greek translation of this word in Luke 6:36, when he commands his followers to "be compassionate/merciful, just as your Father is compassionate/merciful."
 One wonders, given the etymology, if perhaps he might have used "Mother" here, were it not for the patriarchal society he was in.
+Rodger Kamenetz notes in "The Jew in the Lotus":

 Before reading the Torah, Jews pray to “Av Harakhamim,” the “Merciful Father.”
 The root of rakhamim, or mercy, is rekhem - womb.
 Av Harakhamim could be translated, our Wombly Father, our Motherly Father.

 This word for "compassion" is highly suggestive - it suggests that God's love is like the unconditional love a mother has for the baby in her womb.
 She nurtures this life with her own life, and carries it with her wherever she goes.
 She feels its every hiccup and twitch with great excitement.
 Even the English form of this word helps us to understand this, as it literally means "to feel with" - we are called by Jesus to feel with others, and to nurture them with a womb-like love.
 It is this type of love that Paul speaks of in I Cor.
 9:19-22, where he declares that he has "made [himself] a slave to all", become as one under the law for those living under the law, become as one outside the law for those outside the law, become weak for those who are weak, and has "become all things to all people."
-Paul is speaking of the power of empathy
+Paul is speaking of the power of empathy.

 Paul is not saying here that he has become wishy-washy - only living according to standards when they are convenient.
 Rather, he is talking about seeing through the eyes of the other - understanding their point of view, and then speaking with their language.
 Paul tried to understand the mindset of those he evangelized - he could have lazily demanded that they come to him and learn everything they could about his culture, but instead he tried to understand their culture, and translate the truth of Jesus into their cultural language.
 To truly win someone over with the self-emptying love of Christ, we need to enter into the doubts of others and understand why they doubt, and then gently prod them towards the hope we have.

-We've spoken so far about the concept of creation through emanation.
+The Tree of Life We've spoken so far about the concept of creation through emanation.
 Before I go on, I should note that Kabbalah builds off of what may be an unfamiliar concept to Christians - the concept that the pattern of creation followed the pattern of Torah like a blueprint - the Genesis Rabbah states:

 The Torah was to God, when He created the world, what the plan is to an architect when he erects a building.